Script Editor

 1

 Study type — Structural, Task fMRI, Resting-State, DWI, VBM, Cortical Thickness, DICOM→BIDS, or DTI only.
-Click to select and auto-advance.

 2

-Scanner settings — field strength (1.5/3/7T), manufacturer, TR, number of subjects, BIDS and derivatives paths, threads.
+Scanner settings — field strength (1.5/3/7T), manufacturer, TR, subjects, BIDS path, derivatives path, threads.

 3